haiderCho/Portfolio/docs/color-palette.md

 ## Glow Effects

-For that signature cyberpunk glow, use box-shadow or text-shadow:
+For that signature cyberpunk glow, box-shadow or text-shadow:

 ```css
 /* Cyan Glow */